 - Gas stations are not always round the bend - keep your tank topped up

-- Be particularly wary at night (for pedestrians and livestock)
+- Be particularly wary at night (for pedestrians and livestock) - actually do not drive at night if you want your passengers to stay sane

 - Treat mountain roads with extra caution (fog, floods, and landslides)